DjangoGirls/tutorial/python_introduction/README.md

     >>> hi("Rachel")
     Hi Rachel!

-Congrats! :)
+Congratulations!
+You just learned how to write  functions :)!

 ## Loops

 That's the last part already.
 That was quick, right?:)

 As we mentioned, programmers are lazy, they don't like to repeat themselves.
 Programming is all about automating things, so we don't want to greet every girl by their name manually, right?
-That's where loops come handy.
+That's where loops come in handy.

 Remember lists yet?
 Let's do a list of all the girls:

     >>> girls = ['Rachel', 'Monica', 'Phoebe', 'Ola', 'You']

-We want to greet all of them by they name.
+We want to greet all of them by their name.
 We have `hi` function to do that, so let's use it in a loop:

     >>> for name in girls:
     ...